Periodic solutions of coupled Boussinesq equations and Ostrovsky-type models free from zero-mass contradiction: Introduction

-In all of these contexts, the natural initial conditions have non-zero mean, while the associated uni-directional equations emerging in the construction of weakly-nonlinear solutions are typically solved numerically using pseudo-spectral schemes and periodic boundary conditions.
-However, recent work has shown that solving such equations on a periodic domain may require careful attention if the initial conditions have non-zero mean \cite{Khusnutdinova14, Khusnutdinova19}.
-The Boussinesq-Klein-Gordon equation can be found from the cRB equations by taking the limit $\gamma \rightarrow 0$ with $w=0$.
-The weakly-nonlinear solution derived via traditional procedure leads at leading order to two uni-directional Ostrovsky equations \cite{Ostrovsky78} that necessarily require zero-mean initial conditions.
-The existence of such a formal constraint is known as the `zero-mass (or zero-mean) contradiction' \cite{Khusnutdinova19} .
-However, in \cite{Khusnutdinova19} it was shown that the derivation procedure can be modified in order to develop a weakly-nonlinear solution of the Boussinesq-Klein-Gordon equation for a deviation from the evolving non-zero mean.
-The earlier results in \cite{Khusnutdinova14} were developed at the level of Fourier expansions in the spatial variable, while the procedure suggested in \cite{Khusnutdinova19} can be viewed as a nonlinear extension of the d'Alembert's solution.
-The Ostrovsky equations emerging within the scope of this procedure are solved for zero-mean initial conditions by construction, and the zero-mean contradiction is avoided.
+In all of these contexts, the natural initial conditions have non-zero mean, and the associated uni-directional equations emerging in the construction of weakly-nonlinear solutions are typically solved numerically using pseudo-spectral schemes with periodic boundary conditions.
+However, recent work has shown that solving such equations on a periodic domain may require careful attention if the initial conditions have non-zero mean and the periodic domain is comparable to the scale of the initial condition \cite{Khusnutdinova14, Khusnutdinova19}.
+This was investigated for the Boussinesq-Klein-Gordon (BKG) equation, which can be obtained from the cRB equations by taking the limit $\gamma \rightarrow 0$ with $w = 0$.
+The weakly-nonlinear solution derived via the traditional procedure leads, at leading order, to two uni-directional Ostrovsky equations, originally developed in the context of fluids \cite{Ostrovsky78} (see also \cite{Grimshaw98}).
+The model necessarily requires that regular solutions have zero mean initial conditions.
+The existence of such a formal constraint is known as the ``zero-mass (or zero mean) contradiction'' since the original problem formulation does not impose this constraint \cite{Khusnutdinova19}.
+However, it was shown that the derivation procedure can be modified in order to develop a weakly-nonlinear solution of the BKG equation for a deviation from the evolving non-zero mean \cite{Khusnutdinova19}.
+Earlier results were developed at the level of Fourier expansions in the spatial variable \cite{Khusnutdinova14}, while the procedure suggested in \cite{Khusnutdinova19} can be viewed as a nonlinear extension of the d'Alembert solution.
+The Ostrovsky equations emerging within the scope of this procedure are solved for zero mean initial conditions by construction, and the zero mean contradiction is avoided.
+We note that additional conservation laws of the ``moment'' type were constructed for the Ostrovsky equation in \cite{Benilov92} (see also \cite{Stepanyants20}).
+However, these conservation laws are not applicable in our case since multiplying a periodic function of some variable by powers of that variable takes us outside of the class of periodic functions.
+Hence, such conservation laws impose no additional constraints in the periodic case under study.